 The fact that fathers and sons share the same essence and authority, and that the sons’ actions are binding on their fathers is very important in historic Christian theology as worked out by ancient theologians.
 In fact, it’s the only way we can even understand it.
 Jesus had to share God’s essence (Son of God) to share His agency (perform divine acts), and He had to share our essence (Son of man) to share our agency (perform human acts).
 If we understand that, we can follow Athanasius’ argument against the Arians that Jesus had to be fully God to effect our salvation and fully human for us to benefit from it, and we can see how that reasoning was, for many people, a clincher.
 Then we can also understand why the Pharisees thought that when Jesus claimed to be the Son of God, he was claiming equality with God (John 5:18).
 None of this makes much sense if they had said it in the modern world with modern words that have modern meanings against the backdrop of modern legal institutions, but they didn’t, and we should not translate it as if they had.
 They said it in the ancient world with ancient words that had ancient meanings against the backdrop of ancient legal institutions.
 To a modern reader, claiming to be the Son of God and claiming to be God are two different things.
 To a person in the New Testament era, it was the same thing.
 And now you know why.

-Counterproductive: accommodating the reader at the expense of the speaker
+Counterproductive: accommodating the reader at the expense of the writer

-There are two parties to any communication: the speaker and the listener.
-Translation is the process of putting the words of the speaker into a form that the listener can understand.
-There’s no point to translation if the listener doesn’t understand, so the translator has to pay careful attention to the meanings, connotations, and usages of words in the target language.
-There’s also no point to translation if it does not accurately convey the meaning of the speaker, so the translator has to pay just as much attention to the meanings, connotations, and usages of words in the source language.
-Inclusive language translations put too much stress on what the listener does not want to hear, and too little stress on what the speaker wants to say.
+There are two parties to any written communication: the reader and the writer.
+Translation is the process of putting the words of the writer into a form that the reader can understand.
+There’s no point to translation if the reader doesn’t understand, so the translator has to pay careful attention to the meanings, connotations, and usages of words in the target language.
+There’s also no point to translation if it does not accurately convey the meaning of the writer, so the translator has to pay just as much attention to the meanings, connotations, and usages of words in the source language.
+Inclusive language translations put too much stress on what the reader does not want to hear, and too little stress on what the writer wants to say.
 Sometimes the inclusive-language translator is completely off-topic, making the passage about the reader when it is not, such as in the mistreatment of Hebrews 2.

 I once taught a Bible study on this topic to a room full of women.
 They left the Bible study very angry, not at me, but at the NRSV for its condescension and for taking away their empowerment.